bejo-geshdo/learning-jenkins/README.md

 - [] Set up infra with Terraform
   - [x] VPC, SG and routes
   - [x] Jenkins Controller
-  - [] Launch template and Autoscaling group for Builder instances
+  - [x] Launch template and Autoscaling group for Builder instances
+  - [] IAM role for controller to start EC2 instances from Autoscaling group
+  - [] Get ssh key and name of Autoscaling group to controller
 - [] Create diagrams of infra
 - [] Create diagram of build